groovy-tutorial/groovy-tutorial/book/parts/03_Operators/26_RelationalOperators.md

 >There is a reasonable assumption that the two operands can be coerced (cast) into a similar type.
 This is why `1.compareTo('cat')` just won't work.

-Custom classes can determine their own appropriate algorithm for the `Comparable`'s `compareTo` and this will be available when you use the relationship operators.
+Java's [`Comparable`](http://docs.oracle.com/javase/8/docs/api/index.html) interface is implemented by classes that allow instances to be compared.
+Custom classes can determine their own appropriate algorithm for the `Comparable`'s `compareTo` method and this will be available when you use the relational operators.

 ```groovy
 class Num implements Comparable {